Millennials are into wine, but the industry hasn’t figured that out yet

 This wine has been popular over the past few years, and I understand why.
 It’s fun, it’s approachable, and it’s delicious.
 It’s perfect for pizza or truffle mac and cheese.
 ABV: 11.5 percent.

-Julia Coney is wine writer, the Founder of Black Wine Professionals, and a Contributing Editor at VinePair.
+Julia Coney is a wine writer, the founder of Black Wine Professionals and a contributing editor at VinePair.
 She is also the recipient of Wine Enthusiast’s 2020 Social Visionary Award.

 More from Food: